Howard Vollum: Tektronix

 In 1946, Vollum co-founded Tektronix with Jack Murdock, becoming equal partners, along with Murdock's fellow former "coastie" Miles Tippery, and accountant Glenn McDowell.
 The company mission was stated in the articles of incorporation as "to install, repair, service and sell, purchase, manufacture and otherwise acquire and deal in radio and other instruments."

 By 1951, the company had 300 employees and sales of $4 million; by 1959, there were 3,000 employees with sales at $32 million.
-Tektronix had become the leading oscilloscopes and test equipment manufacturer, a position that held up until the 1970s.
+Tektronix had become the leading oscilloscope manufacturer, a position that held up until the 1970s.
 Vollum served as president of the company from 1946 until 1971.
 In 1978, Tektronix was lauded by authors Robert Levering and Milton Moskowitz, et al, in their book, The 100 best companies to work for in America.
 He remained on its board of directors until his death, and was board chairman until 1984 and then vice chairman.